-The total gross traffic for these years was The aggregate operating expenses and miscellaneous expenditures during these same years were 32, 424, 956.
-12 Leaving net earnings for thirteen years 9, 220, 218.
-10 for these same years, was 15, 745, 287.
-43 Leaving, after subtracting the net earnings, a deficit of 6, 525, 069.
-33 11, 330, 772, 42 vency.
+The total gross traffic for these years was The aggregate operating expenses and miscellaneous expenditures during these same years were Leaving net earnings for thirteen years The bond and interest account, exclusive of the United States interest 9, 220, 218.
+10 for these same years, was Leaving, after subtracting the net earnings, a deficit of 6, 525, 069.
+33 11, 330, 772.
+42 vency.
 (See Calhoun's report, volume 8.)